mphemming/AWS-Project-2-StaticWebsite/README.md

 ## Notes

 The website URL might not work at first relating to http vs https.
 Changing the URL to 'https' usually works.
+For Cognito, it is better to not use the same email address for the testing user as used when creating the user pool